ANU-Linked-Earth-Data/middleware/README.md

   generate RDF triples from Landsat data on the fly, and doesn't have to make those triples persist (huge space saving!).
 - `scripts/` is for development utilities which don't belong anywhere else.

+# Caveats

+We don't currently implement any spatial predicates, but when we do there will likely be more "gotchas" to list here (e.g. crossing the dateline, behaviour in polar regions, etc.)